Giovanni Trapattoni: In popular culture

 Trapattoni is a popular figure in Italy for his original press conference speeches and trademark quotes, one of the most famous being "don't say cat until you've got it in the bag".
 During his managerial stints abroad, his sense of humour, coupled with his difficulties with the local language, won him a significant amount of popularity with both fans and the press.
 A press conference which took place on 10 March 1998 while he was in charge of German club Bayern Munich has become known among German fans: in a speech riddled with grammar mistakes and involuntary neologisms, most famously using Ich habe fertig (German uses the verb sein ['to be'] and not haben ['to have'] to express 'I have finished'/'I am done') and Schwach wie eine Flasche leer ('weak like a bottle empty'), he soundly attacked many of his players, including Mehmet Scholl, Mario Basler and Thomas Strunz, whose last name sounds like stronz in Trapattoni's native Milanese dialect of Lombard, a swear word equivalent to Italian stronzo ('asshole' or 'piece of shit').
 In a 2011 interview, Trapattoni himself explained his famous outburst thus:

 There are certain situations in life when you need to raise your voice, and that press conference was one of those occasions.
 I deliberately raised my voice to make myself understood.
 When you have tired players, you substitute them for fresher players.
 People are used to this now, but back then in Germany, people wanted good players to play all the time because they were famous, even if they were exhausted.
 And I said No, players need to perform on the pitch whoever they are, and that is what the press conference was all about.

 He is also known for the two-fingered whistle he uses to capture the attention of his players during games and for bringing a bottle of holy water during 2002 FIFA World Cup games when he was in charge of the Italy national team.
 He kept the same tradition while in charge of Benfica.

+A 2003 song by Israeli musician Shlomi Shabat, titled BaHof Shel Trapattoni ("at Trapattoni's beach"), has the fictional titular beach named after him.
+The Hebrew lyrics of the song, a cover of Greek singer Sotis Volanis' Mia Nihta Mono Den Ftani ("one night is not enough"), were written in haste by Shabat after the completion of production of his 7th album, with the expectation that they will be replaced later.
+After several songwriters could not come up with suitable lyrics, at the insistence of the producer of the album, the version with the initial Hebrew lyrics was included in the album — conditioned by Shabat on the song being placed last and receiving no advertisement.
+Regardless, the song became the album's greatest hit, placing 28th in the yearly Israeli song parade of radio station Galatz, and remains popular today.